 Covid-19 Surge Response Team arrives in Missouri

-The heart of the outbreak is in the Southwest corner of the state, where the Kansas City Star has also reported that not a single county has a fully vaccinated population above thirty-five percent.
+The heart of the outbreak is in the Southwest corner of the state.
+The Kansas City Star has also reported that not a single county has a fully vaccinated population above thirty-five percent.

 The increased transmission of the delta variant has led hospitals to fill up quickly, with one, Mercy Hospital Springfield, running out of ventilators on the Fourth of July.
-Luckily, neighboring states are not experiencing the same rise in cases and have been able to send over the needed supplies.
+Luckily, neighboring states are not experiencing the same rise in cases and have sent over the needed supplies.

 On 7 July, a CDC epidemiologist arrived in Springfield with another expert on the way, according to the White House.
 The team will work with local and state officials to increase testing and vaccination.

-In an interview with Star, Dr. Cameroon Webm a White House covid-19 policy expert said that “There’s no one-size-fits-all with this pandemic," adding that his team is aware that the actions taken by the surge team will vary by location."
+In an interview with Star, Dr. Cameroon Webb, a White House covid-19 policy expert, said that “There’s no one-size-fits-all with this pandemic," adding that his team is aware that the actions taken by the surge team will vary by location."
 One of the tactics being tossed around is “door-to-door promotion of the vaccine.”

 What services do Covid-19 Surge Response teams provide?

-During a press briefing by the White House Covid-19 Response Team on 1 July, the group’s coordinator Jeff Zients described a new program the federal government developed to help states and municipalities fight covid-19.
+During a press briefing by the White House Covid-19 Response Team on 1 July, the group’s coordinator Jeff Zients described a new federal government program to help states and municipalities fight covid-19.

-Groups of health experts, or Surge Response Teams, will provide additional testing support to bring the test positivity rate down.
+Groups of health experts, or Surge Response Teams, will provide additional testing support to decrease the test positivity rate.
 This expansion will allow for the increased “detection of the virus and allow public health authorities to do contact tracing to help contain outbreaks.”

-The Surge Response Teams will also help treat those with covid-19 as hospital beds fill up and health care staff is stretched thin.
-This additional and targeted support helps to keep nurses, doctors, and other professionals free to treat non-covid patients, which should decrease excess death.
+The Surge Response Teams will also help treat covid-19 patients as hospital beds fill up and health care staff is stretched thin.
+This additional and targeted support helps keep nurses, doctors, and other professionals free to treat non-covid patients, decreasing excess death.